 In this article, I’ll explain the connection between celiac disease and hair loss, as well as other potential causes for hair loss, particularly in women.
-Please discuss information presented in this article with your physician.
+Please discuss the information presented in this article with your physician.
 This article is not a substitute for medical advice from your doctor.
 This post contains affiliate links.
 Please see my disclosures and disclaimers.

 Unexplained hair loss can be devastating, especially for women.
-That’s why, when hair loss hits, it hits hard.
+That’s why when hair loss hits, it hits hard.
 Losing hair feels like you’re losing a piece of your identity.

 If you’re experiencing random hair loss, please talk to your doctor.
 Hair loss may be a serious condition – like celiac disease, thyroid disease, or hormonal imbalances – and it may require medical intervention.

-In this article, I will share some of the main causes of hair loss, and help you get a better understanding of the connection between celiac disease and hair loss.
+In this article, I will share some of the main causes of hair loss and help you get a better understanding of the connection between celiac disease and hair loss.

 Celiac Disease and Hair Loss